Opening Letters > from the Editors

 The cover photo for our first issue was selected by Emma Solis.
 She felt it captured the duality of the human experience—“the dark mysteries of our world and the light of hope in our lives”—all in a single frame.
 We love that because, as editors, we saw in our contributors' writing exactly what Emma saw in this photo.
 We could not be more grateful to her or them.

 As much as we love social media, we've elected to leave the "scroll-through experience" to other literary platforms.
 Our readers demand and deserve a more mindful approach.
-Each piece of writing that we publish opens as a read-only Word Document for an authentic, focused, and immersive experience that encourages a close, intimate, distraction-free reading of the work.
+Each piece of writing that we publish opens as a protected Word document for an authentic, focused, and immersive experience that encourages a close, intimate, distraction-free reading of the work.
 We want your experience with each contributor's work to be singular, just as it would be on the printed page, with crisp white paper between your collective fingertips.
 We understand this is a radical departure from how most literary journals present writing to their readers online, and we think it's a refreshing change for the better.

 Welcome to Sky Island.
 Explore.
 Think.
 Feel.
 Entire worlds await.